inspircd/docs/docs/4/modules/index.md

 [clearchan](/4/modules/clearchan)                         | Adds the /CLEARCHAN command which allows server operators to mass-punish the members of a channel.
 [cloak](/4/modules/cloak)                                 | Adds user mode x (cloak) which allows user hostnames to be hidden.
 [cloak_md5](/4/modules/cloak_md5)                         | Adds the half and full cloaking methods for use with the cloak module.
-[cloak_sha256](/4/modules/cloak_sha256)                   | Adds the hmac-sha256 and hmac-sha256-ip cloaking methods for use with the cloak module.
+[cloak_sha256](/4/modules/cloak_sha256)                   | Adds the hmac-sha256 and hmac-sha256-addr cloaking methods for use with the cloak module.
 [cloak_static](/4/modules/cloak_static)                   | Adds the static cloaking method for use with the cloak module.
-[cloak_user](/4/modules/cloak_user)                       | Adds the account, account-id, nickname, and username cloaking methods for use with the cloak module.
+[cloak_user](/4/modules/cloak_user)                       | Adds the account, account-id, fingerprint, nickname, and username cloaking methods for use with the cloak module.
 [codepage](/4/modules/codepage)                           | Allows the server administrator to define what characters are allowed in nicknames and how characters should be compared in a case insensitive way.
 [commonchans](/4/modules/commonchans)                     | Adds user mode c (deaf_commonchan) which requires users to have a common channel before they can privately message each other.
 [conn_join](/4/modules/conn_join)                         | Allows the server administrator to force users to join one or more channels on connect.